La leyenda del Chupacabras: U.S. Release

 The film received a limited theatrical release in the United States, which was released on October 14, 2016, one week prior to its Mexican release, distributed by Pantelion Films and Lionsgate.
 It was shown in the original Spanish language format with English subtitles.

 The film was later released on DVD and Digital HD formats with an English language version on March 7, 2017.

 According to producer Jose C. Garcia de Letona, he stated that Chupacabras is the biggest release in the Leyendas franchise as it is the first, not only in the franchise, but also the first film from production company Ánima Estudios to receive a theatrical release in the "major" U.S. market, as well the challenges for the release.
 "It is a first effort that we are very happy about.
 The market there is brutal.
 [I]t is 10 times bigger than ours and today we have 40 million Spanish speakers."
 Co-producer Fernando de Fuentes also stated that he was satisfied with the reception of the news.
 "This is the first time we debut a film in the U.S. and we're excited with how well the Latino community has received the news of the film," he said.

 Director Alberto Rodriguez, who previously directed Llorona and Momias, said that the success of the past installments were "unexpected" and "sensational", and said that, "[It] made us think that maybe we could repeat that success in the United States."
 He said that the film's story included the "chupacabras" since the legendary creature has been widely recognized among the Hispanic culture in the United States.

 Reception

 Box office

 To date, there is currently no U.S. box-office data released for the film.

 In Mexico, the film debuted at #2 on its opening weekend, grossing $40,909,034 pesos (approx. US$2.2 million), with an audience of 1 million.

 The film grossed a total of $100.7 million pesos.

 Critical response

-The film has received negative reviews from critics upon its release, with criticism focused on the film's writing, bland humor, and story.
+The film has received negative reviews from critics upon its release, with criticism focused on the film's writing, darker tone, bland humor, and short story, serving the Chupacabras as a joke from the title.
 On Rotten Tomatoes, the film has a rating of 25%, based on 8 reviews.